asash/gsasrec/Readme.md

 **Link to the paper:**[https://arxiv.org/pdf/2308.07192.pdf](https://arxiv.org/pdf/2308.07192.pdf)

-If you use this code from the repository please cite the work:
+If you use this code from the repository, please cite the work:
 ```
 @inproceedings{petrov2022recencysampling,
   title={gSASRec: Reducing Overconfidence in Sequential Recommendation Trained with Negative Sampling},